Paper alert: Metabolism Meets Epigenetics in T Cell Function

 Read the full study here

-Paper: New Insights into Tumor-Immune Interactions
+Paper alert: New Insights into Tumor-Immune Interactions

 Our latest study reveals how colorectal cancer (CRC) tumors can directly shape the immune microenvironment by inducing a unique population of regulatory T (Treg) cells.
 Using a novel 3D organoid-T cell co-culture system, Sonia Aristin found that CRC tumor-derived organoids promote CD4+ T cell differentiation into a distinct, highly immunosuppressive Treg subset—without direct cell contact.
 These organoid-induced Tregs (TO-iTregs) have a unique transcriptional profile resembling tumor-infiltrating Tregs in CRC patients.
 Furthermore, high expression of TO-iTreg signature genes correlates with worse clinical outcomes in CRC.
 This model provides a new platform to explore immune regulation and develop strategies to disrupt tumor-induced immunosuppression.